 LAIKA at the Portland Art Museum

-The seven-month exhibit at downtown’s Portland Art Museum guides visitors through LAIKA’s extensive creative process at every stage.
-Puppets, props, artwork and sets from each of the studio’s films are on display.
-The NW Film Center is also curating extensive programming for all ages.
+The seven-month exhibit at downtown’s Portland Art Museum guided visitors through LAIKA’s extensive creative process at every stage.
+Puppets, props, artwork and sets from each of the studio’s films were on display, and the Northwest Film Center is also curating extensive programming for all ages.

 As LAIKA’s legacy continues to grow, Portland continues to serve as inspiration for the studio.
 Beyond the city, Wald said, “We are truly defined by our people — a collective of local and global talent — that uphold this principle of being, first and foremost, a group of artists and storytellers.”